Stachacl/galaxy-x/README.md

 # React App

-Website made in React JS
+Website for non-existing services.

+I've built this website to practice React JS.

 Please see it on Heroku: